vodor001/adt_link_sources/README.md

 ### Semantic Validation

 ODTP will be able to validate the input/output files.
 In order to do this we use SHACL validation.
 However, the developer should provide a schema of the input/output schema.
 This section is still under development and it will be available soon.

+## Internal data structure of a component

+It's important to remark that when the container is built an specific folder structure is generated:

+- `/odtp`: The main folder.
+- `/odtp/odtp-component-client`: This is the odtp client that will manage the execution, logging, and input/output functions of the component.
+It is include as a submodule, and the user doesn't need to modify it.
+- `/odtp/odtp-app`: This folder have the content of `/app` folder in this template.
+It contains the tool execution bash script and the tool configuration files.
+- `/odtp/odtp-workdir`: This is the working directory where the tool repository should be placed and all the middle files such as cache folders.
+- `/odtp/odtp-input`: Input folder that is be mounted as volume for the docker container.
+- `/odtp/odtp-output`: Output folder that is mounted as volume for the docker container.
+- `/odtp/odtp-logs`: Folder reserved for internal loggings.
+- `/odtp/odtp-config`: Folder reserved for odtp configuration.

 ## Testing the component